 The fact that there’s minimal green “stuff” happening here is good news for parents with green-hating children.
 If you want to go the extra step remove the peas and add some crispy bacon pieces for that ultimate picky eater.

-Even looking at this dish makes me want run to the kitchen and make it.
+Even looking at this Cauliflower Alfredo makes me want run to the kitchen and make it.
 There’s something about creamy luscious pasta that will always find its way onto our table.